Characters: Star Wars The Clone Wars Jedi Order

 - Doubting Yoda's sanity and putting him under constant surveillance, when he claimed that he had contacted the dead, simply because they were that convinced it's impossible to maintain their identity beyond death.

 - Psychic Powers: The common ones include Empathy, Jedi Mind Trick, Clairvoyance and Mind over Matter.
 However during the time of the series, their precognitive powers are almost always clouded by The Dark Side.

 - What the Hell, Hero?: The Order, particularly the Council, is often called out by other characters for their dubious actions:

-- In the Deception arc, they fake Obi-Wan's death so he can thwart Dooku's plan to kidnap Palpatine from within.
+- In the Deception arc, they fake Obi-Wan's death so he could thwart Dooku's plan to kidnap Palpatine from within.
 When Anakin finds out that they deliberately lied to him so his reaction would sell Obi-Wan's death, he calls them out on it.

 - Three instances just in the season 5 finale: